allybowie/BE-NCNEWS/README.md

     PostgreSQL 11.4

 ### Versioning
-    We use GitHub for versioning.
+    We use GitHub for version control.
 For the versions available, see the commits on this repository.

 ### Authors
     Alastair Bowie